AtomicTessellator/fhi-vibes/docs/High_Throughput/Tutorial/1_phonopy.md

 ]
 ```
 Four additional tasks have now been added to each workflow corresponding to the force evaluation for the original supercell and three more tasks for the larger supercell for convergence tests.
-Now all the workflows have been completed let's analyze the results.
+Now all the workflows have been completed, let's analyze the results.

 ## Analyzing the Results